A Novel real-time arrhythmia detection model using YOLOv8: Discussion

-Overall, our model achieved $>$98\% accuracy and specificity, which is promising for real-time arrhythmia detection.
-However, our model performs worse in classes Q and F, as shown by the results in Tables \ref{val_results} and \ref{test_results}.
-This performance drop is expected due to the dataset imbalance where Q and F beats are severely under-represented in our training data, which has also been observed in related literature \cite{ji2019electrocardiogram, hwang2020automatic, liu2022beatbybeat}.
-Several techniques can be employed to correct the under-represented classes, such as resampling the dataset to under-represent N beats and over-represent Q and F beats.
-We could also utilise a class-weighted loss function to penalise the model more for wrongly detecting under-represented classes.
-We could also apply various object detection augmentation techniques, but this has to be done with consideration and may require domain knowledge.
+Our model has achieved an exceptional arrhythmia classification accuracy of 99.5\% within the realm of object detection.
+Furthermore, our model excels particularly in detecting the minority classes Q and F, exhibiting the highest overall F1-Confidence scores.
+By integrating the dynamic inverse-class frequency loss (DICF), we have effectively enhanced recall and F1-Confidence, while the Wise IoU version 3 (WIoU v3) has elevated precision-confidence and mAP scores.

+In forthcoming research endeavours, there exists an avenue to explore several class-balancing techniques.
+These could involve resampling the dataset to under-represent N beats and over-represent F and Q beats or adopting dynamic updates to the effective number of object classes \cite{phan2020resolving}.
+Additionally, diverse object detection augmentation techniques hold promise, although this pursuit necessitates careful consideration and may entail domain-specific knowledge.

-Interestingly, we observe that in Figure \ref{fig:confusion}, there is a significant number of false predictions in the background class.
-In other words, our model falsely detected an arrhythmia class when it was the background of the image.
-This could be due to the dataset generation and annotation, wherein most of the ground truth box is occupied by the white background, leading the model to draw a correlation.
+The confusion matrix depicted in Figure \ref{fig: confusion} highlights a notable number of false predictions within the background class.
+This indicates instances where our model erroneously identified an arrhythmia class when it was, in fact, the image background.
+This outcome aligns with expectations, given that each beat is solely annotated if the subsequent R-peak is present — simulating continuous signals during real-time detection.
+Consequently, the model can accurately identify an object class but incurs a penalty for detecting it prematurely.
+Furthermore, the dataset generation and annotation process plays a role in this phenomenon.
+With the majority of the ground truth box occupied by the white background, our model could establish a correlation that contributes to lower YOLO evaluation metric scores.